peter-wilkins-mayden/acblog/_posts/2015-09-25-belbin-scope.md

 	SP should be 2.
 SP = 2

-A strongly typed language like Java would have spat it's dummy at this when trying to compile, but PHP was happy to let me hang by my own petard.
+A strongly typed language like Java would have saved me from my own ignorance, but PHP was happy to let me hang by my own petard.
 An important lesson learned, one that will not be forgotten quickly.
 I learned an incredible amount in the two days, mostly about how much there is to learn and how much fun that is going to be.

 I really enjoyed this project, it was impossible not to work on it every spare hour I had and I am brimming with ideas for Belbin 3.0 (2.0 was already canned due to it being fundamentally flawed).
 However, I should keep in mind that it's not about what I want.
 I'll have to see what the clients (in this case Mayden) want and plan the next version, if there is one, around that feedback.

 Some of my ideas include
-* put all the instructions, questions and results are on separate <divs> in one PHP page so no database is required, save to file or email the results.
+* put all the instructions, questions and results in an accordian then post all the scores to results.php.
+No database is required, which is good because are freeMysql account was deleted.
+We can offer to email the results to the user.
 * write the whole thing in javascript so now there is no need for a server.
 Export the results as a pdf.
 Interesting thought experiments but PHP, Javascript, Mysql and CSS have enabled us to produce something pretty good, very quickly.